 How Long Are Your Gaps?

 Small resume gaps between a few months and somewhat less the year can be listed in years, rather than months.
 Although, if your downtime equaled at least one year and more, you can write down the explanation of why you had to be dismissed for so long.

-For instance, it’s could be ‘stayed at home to raise two children’ or maybe ‘had to take care of a sick family member’.
+For instance, it’s could be “stayed at home to raise two children” or maybe “had to take care of a sick family member”.
 In fact, it’s quite an individual choice, whether to include the reasons or limit your text to writing dates only.

-How To Stay Current?
+How to Stay Current?

 Wondering which way you could prove that you really stayed current in your work industry, even if there’re gaps on a resume?
-One of the cheapest, easiest and the most workable ways to keep your professional skills fresh is through social media or other digital tools that are constantly updating and the difference between their old platforms and the newest ones do really matter.
+One of the cheapest, easiest, and most workable ways to keep your professional skills fresh is through social media or other digital tools that are constantly updating and the difference between their old platforms and the newest ones do really matter.
 The best thing about social media is its universality: you wouldn’t find any work industries not using any of those.

-Anthony Shop, the co-founder of Social Driver – a digital and social technology agency, has admitted the power of social media on your self-education and the professional network development, especially when you’re concerned about the employment gaps on resume.
+Anthony Shop, the co-founder of Social Driver – a digital and social technology agency, has admitted the power of social media on your self-education and professional network development, especially when you’re concerned about the employment gaps on your resume.

-Generally, he advises everyone, who is temporary unemployed for a reason, to take part in online workshops, webinars or use social networks in order to have at least some connection to people or the company/organization you’re striving to apply to.
+Generally, he advises everyone, who is temporarily unemployed for a reason, to take part in online workshops, webinars, or use social networks in order to have at least some connection to people or the company/organization you’re striving to apply to.
 Another great opportunity is taking up open courses, offered by hundreds of top world universities and schools, so-called MOOCs, which tend to cost just a little, or sometimes even be completely free.